 Listening is one of the most important components of learning to communicate in a foreign language, and lucky for us, one of the easiest to fit into a busy schedule.
 Since listening doesn’t require use of your eyes and hands, you can get valuable listening input by listening to audio lessons and podcasts as you go about a host of other activities:

 Review flashcards whenever you find yourself waiting

 Assuming you have free use of your hands, waiting for things is the ideal time to review flashcards.
 Even 10 seconds is enough time to review a few cards.
-Get in the habit of whipping out your flashcards (whether actual cards or an app on your smartphone like the FluentU iPhone app) whenever you find yourself:
+Get in the habit of whipping out your flashcards (whether actual cards or an app on your smartphone like the FluentU iPhone or Android app) whenever you find yourself:

 - Waiting in line at the store.